How to Build a Wooden Pedestal Lamp

 Technical Information for Building a Wooden Pedestal Lamp

-Scale base (A) to the drawing dimension size.
+- Scale base (A) to the drawing dimension size.
 This can easily be accomplished by measuring the print out and dividing that size into the dimension size.
 This will give a multi-factor that can be used to figure the enlargement size for the pattern.
 Most companies that do duplicating can make the enlargement required for the pattern.

-Repeat step #1 for column (B).
+- Repeat step #1 for column (B).

-Transfer the pattern enlargements onto poster board, and use a pair of scissors to cut out the patterns.
+- Transfer the pattern enlargements onto poster board, and use a pair of scissors to cut out the patterns.

 C. Cutting and Gluing Procedures: